-That's it!
-If you have integrated your template, the images will be created automatically for you now.
-You can go and check them while browsing your site with our free tool Social Share Preview that also exists as a browser extension.
+If you have integrated your template, the images will be created automatically for you.
+You can go and check them while browsing your site with our free tool Social Share Preview.
+We also offer it as a handy browser extension.

 As every image is created from your template, you can just change your template if you have a new logo, or want to change how your Open Graph images look.
-Then we'll regenerate all the images for you.
-New colours?
-No problem!
+Then we'll regenerate all the images for you - the power of automation 😊